algolia/autocomplete/README.md

   the dataset the suggestion belongs to.

 * `autocomplete:selected` – Triggered when a suggestion from the dropdown menu is selected.
-The event handler will be invoked with 3 arguments: the jQuery event object, the suggestion object, and the name of the dataset the suggestion belongs to.
+The event handler will be invoked with the following arguments: the jQuery event object, the suggestion object, the name of the dataset the suggestion belongs to and a `context` object.
+The `context` contains a `.selectionMethod` key that can be either `click`, `enterKey`, `tabKey` or `blur`, depending how the suggestion was selected.

 * `autocomplete:cursorremoved` – Triggered when the cursor leaves the selections or its current index is lower than 0